D2-mods/The-Workshop-Kitpack/README.md

 DUST EXPLOSION: The initial explosion inflicts 5d6 fire damage to enemies in a 15 ft. radius (Save vs. Breath for half).
 In addition, the blast forms a cloud of dust and smog that lingers for 3 rounds and shrouds a 20 ft. radius.
 All creatures in the cloud are blinded but also cannot be directly targeted, unless an attacker can see through invisibility.

 FRENZYING FLAME: Spreads a frenzy-inducing flame that envelopes a 20-ft. radius and lingers for 2 rounds.
 Any enemy entering the flames immediately suffers the effects of sleep, confusion, fear, or berserk for 5 rounds (25% chance of each).
 Enemies also take 2d4 points of magic damage per round while in the area.
-There is no Saving Throw, though magic resistance can prevent the status effects.
+There is no Saving Throw, though Magic Resistance can prevent the status effects.

 NOTE: If the High-Level Ability "Enhanced Bard Song" is learned, the character will gain an ability to switch to this song.